 Because of the unique half dome shape of the CUT there are two spots on opposite sides of the Terminal that if you whisper, the person standing on the opposite side of the Terminal can hear you clearly and distinctly.

-The location of these two spaces are in the main rotunda on the front of the building, there are public drinking fountains on the North and South sides of the front East facing wall.
+The location of these two spaces are in the interior of the main rotunda on the front of the building.
+There are public drinking fountains on the North and South sides of the front East facing wall.

-Have one person stand at one fountain, and another at the other, and it is like having a walkie talkie to communicate secretly.
-This feature is not being interrupted in the 2018 restoration.
+Have one person stand at one fountain, and another at the other, and it's like having a walkie talkie to communicate secretly.
+This feature did not get interrupted in the 2018 restoration still works today.

-They learn of the ramps that brought people, taxis, cars, and busses into & under the heart of the building in seamless integration with the City of Cincinnati.
-This feature transforms the building from static to an integral part of the city's transportation system; cooler than any matchbox set a building built to allow a streetcar to come into, under, and out of in a seemless flow is very cool.
+The Union Terminal had side entrance ramps that brought people, taxis, cars, and busses into & under the heart of the building in seamless integration with the City of Cincinnati.
+This feature transforms the building from static to an integral part of the city's transportation system; cooler than any matchbox set, this building built to allow a streetcar to come into, under, and out of in a seemless flow.
+It's very cool.

 You see the Tunnels on the right and left of the Terminal where cars, busses, and streetcar could enter on one side, pick up and drop off, then exit out the other side.
 Genius.